 AI in search of greenwashing

 Other organizations are also harnessing the power of artificial intelligence to discover greenwashing.
-Eg Ping an, an insurance and financial company based in China.
+For example Ping an, an insurance and financial company based in China.
 Ping An leverages its Digital Economic Research Center and AI to assess corporate climate disclosure and detect greenwashing.
 Using natural language processing algorithms, the Digital Economic Research Center instead, it developed AI-based indicators to determine exposure to climate risk more precisely than traditional environmental, social and corporate governance (ESG) metrics.